Raytto/news-collector/docs/db/db.spec.md

 - `key` is a stable identifier used in `info.category` (e.g., `game`, `tech`).
 - Disable a category by setting `enabled=0` (writers may still filter by explicit lists).
+- `allow_parallel` controls collector scheduling: `1` uses the normal parallel fetch pool; `0` forces all sources in the category to run serially.

 #### Table: `sources`